How much Spending Money should I have for my Safari?

 Bring Cash or Get it while on Safari?

 How much money should I bring for my Safari?
 You should bring the Currency of Choice – the US Dollar with you.
-We have found that it is best for our client to deliver a minimal amount of cash.
+We have found that our client should deliver a minimal amount of cash.
 It lessens the chance of Money security problems and to use their ATM Card and withdraw money as needed.

 There are no ATMs within parks at this time.
 You can find them in Bars in Kampala but not within Murchison Falls Park.